carissaeats/carissaeats.github.io/favoritefoods.md

   </div>
 </div>

 *Gon chow ngau huo*, or beef chow fun, is a popular Cantonese dish that’s pretty much just fresh rice noodles, which are sticky if not constantly tossed in the wok, soy sauce, thin steak, mung bean sprouts, scallions, but packs a punch of flavor in every bite.
 I’ve been eating this dish for as long as I can remember, yet I was not always a fan of it.
 My dad absolutely loves this dish, though, so it’s grown on me a ton.
 It tastes great with other roast meats, as seen in the char siu above too.
 Char siu is Cantonese honey-barbecued pork, which tastes great with plain rice or chopped in a fried rice.
-There are plenty of roast shops in Chinatown, so I’ll try to compile a list of shops for the future.
-It’s such a cheap snack, and there’s no better food deals than Chinatowns!
+There are plenty of roast shops in Chinatown to buy both char siu + gon chow ngau huo, so I’ll try to compile a list of shops for the future.
+It’s such a cheap meal, and there’s no better food deals than Chinatowns!

-The "Shanghainese Trio" *chong you bing*, or scallion pancakes, fried dumplings, and *sheng jian bao*, or pan-fried baos.
+The "Shanghainese Trio", the nickname I gave these three dishes, consists of *chong you bing*, or scallion pancakes, fried dumplings, and *sheng jian bao*, or pan-fried baos.
 I love these three dishes from Shanghai 21 (formerly Shanghai Asian Manor).
 I haven’t been there since it was known as the former, but their scallion pancakes are extremely crunchy and fluffy, and these baos and dumplings are stuffed with so much flavor.
 I can’t vouch for how these taste now, but regardless of if these dishes are made by my Grandma or at Shanghai 21, I will always keep these dishes on my favorites list.

 <div class="singleimagecontainer">
     <img src="/assets/images/beyond/losangeles/okonomiyaki.JPG" height="150px" class="image">